 When is it the right time to bluff in poker and diplomacy?
 Why do stock markets crash?
-How should the delivery of global healthcare be managed?
-And why do people have the values and beliefs that they do?
-All of these phenomena depend on models for the way that humans make decisions.
-This cluster, with faculty from economics, anthropology, sociology, and statistics, will teach students how to build and test models in the social sciences.
+What does it mean for groups of people to make “democratic” choices?
+All of these phenomena depend on building models of the way that humans make decisions and using data to predict outcomes.
+This cluster, with faculty from decision science, mathematics, political economy, and statistics, will teach students how to build and test quantitative models that allow us to understand economic and social phenomena.

-Cluster Prereq: MATH 21 (Introduction to Calculus I) or the equivalent.
-(Normally obtained through AP or IB course work.
-Please contact the FOCUS office with questions)
+Cluster Prereqs: MATH 111L (Laboratory Calculus I) or the equivalent.
+(Normally obtained through AP or IB coursework.
+May be taken as a co-requisite.
+Please contact the FOCUS office with questions.
+Courses in the cluster will also require students to learn a programming language (typically, Python or R).

 Hubert Bray, Professor of Mathematics